 It may be possible for a direct payment to be made from the local authority so that you or your loved one could use this money to toward our live-in care costs.
 Our regional partners are experts in understanding how the direct payment structure works for your particular local authorities and would be more than happy to help.

 We know that care can sometimes be required at short notice.
-No matter when you call us or what your needs may be, we can normally have care in place within 3-5 days of your in-home care assessment.
+No matter when you call us or what your needs may be, we can normally have care in place within three to five days of your in-home care assessment.

-At Promedica24, quality carers are the core of our business.
-We have dedicated recruitment offices across Poland and our carers are carefully selected, trained, language tested and security screened before they come to the UK.
+At Promedica24, quality care workers are the core of our business.
+We have dedicated recruitment offices across Poland and our care workers are carefully selected, trained, language tested and security screened before they come to the UK.
 We take personal and professional references and look for carers with previous care experience.

-Most of our carers are more mature and have chosen care as a vocation.
+Most of our care workers are more mature and have chosen care as a vocation.
 They love what they do and we are proud to have them as members of our high quality team.